4 Steps to Severe Hearing Loss Treatment

 Middle ear implants may not be covered by insurance and can be quite expensive.
 Once the implant is placed, a person cannot have an MRI scan without removing the implant.

 Right now, ABIs are only being used in a small group of people who have a missing or nonfunctioning cochlear nerve.
 This is usually the case for people who have a rare inherited disorder called neurofibromatosis type II (NF-2).
-There are several centers in the U.S. performing auditory brain stem implant trials in both adults and childrens without NF-2.
+There are several centers in the U.S. performing auditory brain stem implant trials in both adults and children without NF-2.